“The Happytime Murders” Is Fascinatingly Unfunny

 “The Happytime Murders” is disappointing yet never anger-inducing.
-It's hard to think of the film that failed this bad, but never got under my skin.
-It's not because it was just a so so movie.
+It's hard to think of a comedy that failed this bad, but never got under my skin.
+It's not because it was just a so-so movie.
 I should be tearing it apart, but I can't because the puppets could always shield me from the bad jokes.
 If you like this specific kind of humor maybe you'll like this.
 If you need something a little bit more than I suggest you move on.
 I give it 2 stars out of 5.

 User Rating ( votes)